-When considering where to apply for a commercial business loan, The U.S. Department of Agriculture (USDA) is one of the last institutions many entrepreneurs might consider.
+When considering where to apply for a commercial business loan, the U.S. Department of Agriculture (USDA) is one of the last institutions many entrepreneurs might consider.
 After all, the USDA only exists to serve farmers, right?
 Wrong.
-That’s a false assumption, one of several people commonly make about the USDA and its Rural Development Loan program, also known as the OneRD Guarantee Loan Initiative.
-The fact is that the program serves all kinds of businesses in rural areas.
+That’s a false assumption, one people commonly make about the USDA and its Rural Development Loan program, also known as the OneRD Guarantee Loan Initiative.
+The program serves all kinds of businesses in rural areas.
 “That’s all well and good,” you might be thinking, “but I do not live in a ‘rural’ area.”
-The truth is that the USDA’s definition of a rural area is larger than you might think.
-In fact, it includes roughly 97% of the geographic USA.
-That’s right!
-Read on to gain an accurate understanding of what qualifies as “rural” in the USDA Rural Development Loan program, and why you may want to consider this extremely attractive option when applying for a commercial business loan.
+Well, the USDA’s definition of a rural area is larger than you might think.
+In fact, it includes roughly 97% of the geographic U.S. That’s right!
+Read on to gain an accurate understanding of what qualifies as “rural” in the USDA Rural Development Loan program and why you may want to consider this extremely attractive option when applying for a commercial loan.

-The USDA Rural Development Loan Program was put in place by the U.S. Government to stimulate business formation, create jobs and support economic development in rural areas.
-Instituted in May 2020 as part of the CARES Act, the program works by the USDA’s guaranteeing parts of loans for private lenders to help mitigate investment risks, encouraging them to lend more in rural communities.
+The USDA Rural Development Loan program was put in place by the U.S. Government to stimulate business formation, create jobs, and support economic development in rural areas.
+Instituted in May 2020 as part of the CARES Act, the program works by the USDA guaranteeing parts of loans for private lenders to help mitigate investment risks, encouraging them to lend more in rural communities.
 In September 2020, the program was updated and renamed the OneRD Guarantee Loan Initiative.

-The Rural Development Loan Program /OneRD was designed to support a broad range of largely non-agricultural businesses, as well as certain agricultural ones, including both existing rural businesses and start-ups in both the for-profit and non-profit sectors.
-As the USDA already has many programs that support farmers and agricultural interests, this program was devised to help broaden that.
+The Rural Development Loan program/OneRD was designed to support a broad range of largely non-agricultural businesses, as well as certain agricultural ones, including both existing rural businesses and startups, in both the for-profit and nonprofit sectors.
+Since the USDA already has many programs that support farmers and agricultural interests, this program was devised to help broaden that.

-All kinds of entities are covered, everything from individuals, partnerships and co-ops to franchises, public companies, governmental organizations and federally recognized Native American tribes.
-From everyday commercial and industrial businesses to community facilities and service providers to borrowers whose efforts focused on renewable energy and utilities, the list of eligible uses and borrowers is unbelievably extensive.
+All kinds of entities are covered, everything from individuals, partnerships, and co-ops to franchises, public companies, governmental organizations, and federally recognized Native American tribes.
+From everyday commercial and industrial businesses to community facilities and service providers to borrowers whose efforts are focused on renewable energy and utilities, the list of eligible uses and borrowers is unbelievably extensive.

-The loans feature a number of attractive benefits including high loan limits (up to $25 million or $40 million for some co-ops for Business & Industry loans and up to $100 million for community facilities); long loan terms (up to 40 years in some cases); and favorable interest rates tied to the Wall Street Journal Prime Rate.
-Qualified borrowers must be credit-worthy with a credit score of 680 or higher and with a good payment history; and have sufficient assets to securitize their requested loan amounts on a 1:1 basis.
-Finally, the business must be in an area defined as, “rural”.
+The loans feature several attractive benefits including high loan limits (up to $25 million or $40 million for some co-ops for Business & Industry Loans and up to $100 million for Community Facilities Loans); long loan terms (up to 40 years in some cases); and favorable interest rates tied to the Wall Street Journal Prime Rate.
+Qualified borrowers must be credit-worthy with a credit score of 680 or higher and with good payment history, and have sufficient assets to securitize their requested loan amounts on a 1:1 basis.
+Finally, the business must be in an area defined as “rural.”

-Perhaps more than any other qualifying factor, it is this requirement that prospective borrowers use to mistakenly disqualify themselves from a USDA Rural Development Loan.
-But the fact is that the USDA defines “rural” areas as any community, city or town with 50,000 or fewer residents, according to the 2010 US.
+Perhaps, more than any other qualifying factor, it is this requirement that prospective borrowers use to mistakenly disqualify themselves from a USDA Rural Development Loan.
+But the USDA defines “rural” areas as any community, city, or town with 50,000 or fewer residents, according to the 2010 US.
 Census.
 This in turn represents approximately 97% of America’s geographical area.
 Based on this, many prospective borrowers who live just outside of large metropolitan areas, who might believe they are ineligible, may qualify for a rural development loan.

 And there’s more.

-Based in Ponte Vedra, FL with offices in Florida, Georgia, Texas and Nevada, North Avenue Capital is deeply experienced direct lender that works with partners in all 50 states to facilitate USDA Rural Development Loans.
-We are America’s #1 USDA Business & Industry Loan Lender and just awarded the Top 30% of the INC. 5000 list.
+Based in Ponte Vedra, Florida with offices in Northeast Florida, Nevada, Arkansas, Georgia, Tennessee, and Texas, North Avenue Capital is a deeply experienced direct lender that works with partners in all 50 states to facilitate USDA Rural Development Loans.
+We are America’s USDA Business & Industry Loan Lender and were awarded the Top 30% of the INC. 5000 list.
 If you are looking for funding to get your rural business up and running or to support and grow existing operations, we invite you to contact us by sending an email to [email protected], calling (904) 265-9249 or using this form.
-We can answer all your questions about the OneRD loan program and help you confirm your eligibility.
+We can answer all your questions about the OneRD Loan program and help you confirm your eligibility.